 Advisor: "We don't keep lists of openings but rather respond to students approaching us by creating projects such students could work on.
 Some faculty place limits on the number of UG students they have in the lab at any given time, while others are more flexible.
 So the best approach is to identify those faculty who pursue research that you find motivating and interesting.
-The department web site is a good place to start such a search, in the directory by research area section:
+The department web site is a good place to start such a search, in the Directory by Research Area web page